CGRM/CGRM-DMC/README.md

 also write the event infos(time,location,magnitude) and station infos(location etc) into SAC files.
 ### History
 20170408: verify the trimed result and chunk events multiprocessing
+20170409: solve exception caused by sampling rate change